Mahananda (film)

 Mahananda is a 2022 Indian Bengali-language biographical film directed by Arindam Sil.
 The film is produced by Firdausul Hasan and Probal Halder under the banner of Friends Communication.
 The film is based on the life and works of the eminent writer and socio-political activist Mahasweta Devi.
-The titular role is essayed by Gargi Roychowdhury.
+The film stars Gargi Roychowdhury in the title role.

 Plot

 Mohal Basu, an enthusiastic college student, wants to pursue her PhD research on the writer and socio-political activist Mahananda Bhattacharya.
-For that, she goes to Mahananda herself and a series of events occurs in their life which changes Mohal mentally.
+For that, she goes to Mahananda herself and a series of events occur in their lives which change Mohal mentally.